ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Reactive Extensions

 Reactive Extensions (ReactiveX) is a family of multi-platform frameworks for handling synchronous or asynchronous event streams, originally created by Erik Meijer at Microsoft.

-<sub>The implementation of Reactive Extensions for Java is the Netflix RxJava framework.</sub>
+The implementation of Reactive Extensions for Java is the Netflix RxJava framework.

 In a simplified way, Reactive Extensions are a combination of the Observer and Iterator patterns and functional programming.
 From the Observer pattern, they took the consumer’s ability to subscribe to the producer’s events.
-From the Iterator pattern, they took the ability to handle event streams of three types (data, error, termination).
+From the Iterator pattern, they took the ability to handle event streams of three types (data, error, completion).
 From functional programming, they took the ability to handle event streams with chained methods (transform, filter, combine, etc.).

 ![Reactive Extensions](/images/Reactive_Extensions.png)